 The vinegar (acid) reacts with the baking soda (base) causing carbon dioxide bubbles.
 As the carbon dioxide bubbles rise up they bring some of the mixture with them causing it to “explode” or “erupt”.

-If you would like to use the apple science experiments printable pages with your students they are available here along with step by step directions on how to use them with the free app Pic Collage, more detailed experiment instructions, and a few more apple activities.
+If you would like to use the apple science experiments printable pages with your students they are available here along with more detailed step by step directions with photos, coordinating recording pages, and technology integration options.

 What other educators are saying about Apple Science & STEM:

 “Lots of great apple activities!
 One of the best purchases of the year so far.
 Thanks” – CCR

 “My first graders couldn’t wait until we had science everyday!
 They really enjoyed all the activities with the apples (especially tasting the different kinds) and really were interested in how all the other students made their apple boats. ” – Michelle F.